Total Money MakeoverReview Rating:

 Chapter Thirteen: Live Like No One Else

 Chapter thirteen is your pat on the back for a job well done and a caution.

 Stuff does not make us happy.
 Absolutely true and lots of science to back us up.

 I also like the section about wealth enhancing what you always were; if you were a jerk when you were poor, you’ll be a jerk when you are rich.
 If you were generous when you were poor, you will be generous when you are rich.

 I’ll admit I came to this book expecting not to agree with it or find it useful.
 I was wrong.
 I had my disagreements but overall, I think this book is helpful.
 That said, it’s most helpful to people who are in a lot of trouble and not savvy when it comes to money.

-The book is peppered with testimonials of people who have used the system successfully and that can be encouraging.
+The book is peppered with testimonials of people who have used the system successfully and found financial pice.
+That can be encouraging.
 I think the book could have been cut by about 25% and perhaps been more impactful.
-It took a few chapters before I was given any actionable advice.
+It took a few chapters before I was given any actionable financial advice.

 But the advice is easy to understand and if not easy to follow, it is simple to do.
 So I take back some, but not all, of what I’ve said about Dave Ramsey and his system.
 He is helping people and I guess at the end of the day, that’s what we have to judge any personal finance tool on.